EUMETNET/openradardata-documentation/docs/4-ORD-API-subscribing-MQTTX.md

       - Use the wildcard `#` to subscribe to all topics.

-### This access mode is deprecated and will be removed in future versions
+### This access mode is deprecated and will be removed by June 30th, 2026.
 - **Protocol**: `mqtt://`
 - **Host**: `radar.meteogate.eu`
 - **Port**: `1883`